Thursday, February 7, 2019 from 9am–4pm and

-Shop a wonderful selection of both full scale and miniature Mata Ortiz pottery, created by Master Artist Oralia López and other fine artists, at wholesale prices ranging from $20–$1,000 at the Mata Ortiz Trunk Show held at The Mini Time Machine Museum of Miniatures.
+Shop a wonderful selection of both full scale and miniature Mata Ortiz pottery created by Master Artist Oralia López and other fine artists as well as fine Zapotec textiles from Alex and Nancy Martinez at amazing prices directly from the sellers at this Trunk Show held at The Mini Time Machine Museum of Miniatures.

 Admission to the Trunk Show is free.
 Museum admission not included.
 Please enter the Trunk Show through the museum's main entrance.